sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

   Attribute to XML  COMMAND
   element

-  Explanation       This tag is to be set if an an enitre CLI view is to be rendered using a jinja template or a python callback.
+  Explanation       This tag is to be set if an an enitre CLI view is to be rendered using a Jinja template or a Python callback.
-                    Inernally developer has to map this tag value to a jinja template or a callback name.
+                    Inernally developer has to map this tag value to a Jinja template or a callback name.
                     The mapping is to be provided in file CLI/acioner/show_config_data.py